makotech222/UAASMods/README.md

 v1.3:
 - Expose more properties for rifles/artillery
 - Add ShipModule Functionality.

+v1.4:
+- Improve Entry point + Refactor.
+Json files will now contains all elements, rather than just what is in your campaign at the time.

 Instructions:
 Install the Equipment mod using UnityModManager, start the game and load up a save.
 Loading a game will cause the mod to export the Rifles.txt and Cannons.txt files to the Mod's install folder inside the game directory.
 Exit the game, and open the two text files.
 You can edit the stats